Ossa Music Prize

 - Short interview conducted by the audition panel regarding your proposed ideas for the concert tour.

 Shortlisted applicants will be invited to perform in the Third Round.

-The final round public performance will be held at 7.30pm on Friday, 7 June 2019 at the Conservatorium Recital Hall.
+The final round public performance will be held at on Thursday, 14 July 2022 at the Hedberg.

 The prize will be awarded at the end of the evening.